oraclize/docs/source/includes/_background.md

 Provable engine can be easily integrated with both private and public instances of different blockchain protocols.

 While building the service, the Provable team has realized that the concept of authenticity proofs has much broader applicability than initially envisioned.
-For example, the Oraclize Random Data-source can be used even by traditional gambling applications to ensure users of continuous fairness of operation
+For example, the Provable Random Data-source can be used even by traditional gambling applications to ensure users of continuous fairness of operation